 My son completed high school last year but was only recently been assessed with ASD.
 He has absolutely no idea what to do next.
 University does not seem an option.
 Any suggestions?

-First of all, there is quite a bit of research, which shows that these transition periods are very difficult for young people with ASD and your son is certainly not alone.
+First of all, there is quite a bit of research, which shows that these transition periods are very difficult for young people on the spectrum and your son is certainly not alone.
 Furthermore, as his family, you are in the good company of many other families who are in the same situation.
 Your son may be especially disadvantaged because he has only recently been diagnosed, so he hasn’t had the opportunity of support within the school system and in particular hasn’t taken part in any of the transition-planning activities.
 There is not much Australian research on this (although see further down), but a couple of reviews of research on transition services in the US may be helpful for you to read:

 Here are some ideas where to find some advice:

-1.Has he registered his disability with Centrelink?
+- Has he registered his disability with Centrelink?
 They can provide career counselling to help work out what he may want to do, and to get a job.
-(He needs a Centrelink number.)
+(He needs a Centrelink number)

-2. Have you explored TAFE options with him?
+- Have you explored TAFE options with him?
 There are certificates for work readiness.
 TAFE advisors may be able to assist.
 In this context, you may want to explore a website which was developed by OTARC researchers to support students with ASD, their families and teachers in tertiary education: Supporting tertiary students with ASD.

-4. You could also seek help from a psychologist experienced in exploring career options and planning.
+- You could also seek help from a psychologist experienced in exploring career options and planning.